SanjayShetty01/PredictingOpeningPriceNifty50/README.md

 3. Nikkie 225 Index:
 	Nikkie 225 is the Stock index of the Toyko Stock Exchange.
 The index measures the performance of the top 225 publically traded in the Japanese top stock exchange.

+### Assumption of the Model:

+1. The news headline would resemble that of a social media post.
+2. The Opening Price of the NIFTY50 Index is highly influenced by the sentiment of the News flow.
+3. The time of the news would also influence the news.
+4. The US & Japan markets influence the open price of the NIFTY index price.

 ### Procedure:

 1) Getting and Cleaning the Data.